-Haul containers and looking for intermodal truck insurance?
-You may need a policy that meets all UIIA insurance requirements.
+Haul containers and looking for intermodal trucking insurance?
+Compare quotes that meet all UIIA insurance requirements.

 A typical intermodal trucking insurance policy costs between $8,000 and $12,500 a year per power unit.